MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.System.AppLifeCycle.AppLaunch

 The critical signal used to ensure OneNote users can successfully launch the app.
 The telemetry is used to ensure critical regression detection for OneNote app and service health.
-If users can’t launch the app in our performance window, this would trigger a high severity incident.
+If users can't launch the app in our performance window, this would trigger a high severity incident.

 The following fields are collected:     None

 #### Office.Outlook.Desktop.AccountConfiguration.CreateAccountResult